dev-proxy-tools/aspire/README.md

 - **Container Resource**: Use `AddDevProxyContainer` to run Dev Proxy as a containerized service.
 - **Executable Resource**: Use `AddDevProxyExecutable` to run Dev Proxy from the locally installed executable.
-- **Custom Configuration**: Pass custom arguments and bind mounts to configure Dev Proxy as needed.
+- **Custom Configuration**: Use the extension methods to configure Dev Proxy as needed.
 - **Service Integration**: Easily integrate Dev Proxy with other services in your application.

 ## Contributing